oosman12113-rgb/weather-api/README.md

 # Weather API

-This is a API application that returns the current temperature upon request using a given U.S. ZIP code.
+This is an API application that returns the current temperature for a given U.S. ZIP code.

-'GET /locations/{zip-code}'
+GET /locations/{zip-code}

 ## Optional Query Parameter